I have four cutting boards. No lie.

 One for cooked meat.
 (This one came with a small stainless steel circular stand with spokes that hold the meat in place while carving.)

-And one for raw meat. (don’t want raw chicken to touch other foods.)
+And one for raw meat. (don't want raw chicken to touch other foods.)
 But the one I have is just a flat one without grooves so raw meat juice just spills all over the counter which makes cross contamination a real possibility.
+Which reminds me, don't wash the chicken before cooking.
+Washing it in the sink will just spread potential bacteria all over the cooking area.
+Cooking the meat thoroughly (always use a meat thermometer to check if it's done) will kill any bacteria so you don't have to worry about cleaning the meat.

 Now, I don't get excited easily, especially over a piece of wood.
 I mean, I love trees, mind you.
 But to buy a NEW cutting board made with wood that already had a prior life thrilled me.
 No new trees were cut down for this!
 How awesome is that?
 And look how handsome it looks?
 It came with a simple cleaning and maintenance instructions.